Multivariate Poisson intensity estimation via low-rank tensor decomposition: Theory

 where $C_{\gamma} > 0$ is an absolute constant, $d_{\max} = \max\{d_1, d_2\}$ and $\alpha \geq 1$ is the smoothness parameter of $\lambda^*$.
 Suppose Assumptions~\ref{ass:approx_err1} and \ref{ass:approx_err2} hold, we have for any integer value $R > 0$

 where $\xi_{(R)}$, as defined in \eqref{eq:tucker_low-rank_approx}, represents error in $\mathbb{L}_2$ norm between $\lambda^*$ and its best rank-$R$ approximation function. \end{theorem}

-To best mitigate the curse of dimensionality, \Cref{theorem_matrix} suggests to partition $D$ coordinates into two subgroups with roughly the same size, i.e.~$d_1 \approx d_2 \approx \lceil D/2 \rceil$.
+\Cref{theorem_matrix} suggests to partition $D$ coordinates into two subgroups with roughly the same size, i.e.~$d_1 \approx d_2 \approx \lceil D/2 \rceil$.
 If $\lambda^*$ is an exactly low-rank function, e.g.~the additive or mean-field functions, then the term $\xi_{(R)}$ is zero for all $R$ no smaller than the true rank.
-In exactly low-rank settings, the KIE achieves an error rate of
+Note that KIE is not adaptive to the low-rank structure of $\lambda^*$: even in exactly low-rank settings, it still attains the error rate

-whereas our matrix-based method replaces $D$ by $\lceil D/2 \rceil$ in the exponent, leading to faster convergence rates.
+In contrast, our matrix-based method replaces $D$ by $\lceil D/2 \rceil$ in the exponent, leading to faster convergence rates.